defund-labs/defund/readme.md

 ## Creating A Fund

-The following command is an example on creating a new dETF on Defund:
+The following command is an example on creating a new dETF on Defund via the Defund binary:

 ```